thefoxes86/gulp-config-docomo-digital/README.md

 - **gulp crtolf** : convert cr to lf
 - **gulp stage** : run local server to debug app/ folder (set config.json before, if necessary)
 - **gulp build** : create build (minified and map) into dist/ folder
+- **gulp serve-dist** : create build (minified and map) into dist/ and run local server to debug dist/ folder
 - **gulp hybrid:stage** : create www for hybrid app into hybrid/www and run hybrid app on an android device connected; it need a proper cordova project in hybrid folder
 - **gulp hybrid:build** : create production www for hybrid app into hybrid/www and run hybrid app on an android device connected